gradientmz/dicepass/README.md

 Dicepass is a simple and easy to use diceware password generator!
 Words are retreived from an API that contains over 200,000 words and combined, making a passphrase.
 This is different from the regular diceware wordlist of 7776, but possibly even more secure.

+## Important Note

+I found out right before completing this project that there is already another existing diceware password generator called dicepass, created by Eran Sandler in 2016.
+This generator isn't affiliated with them in any way, and I wasn't aware that they existed until the day I deployed this project.

 ## Screen Capture

 ![Dicepass Screen Capture](capture.gif)